Axs7941/Socket_Programming/README.txt

 The client code consists of a single function that sends a request to the server for a specified file.
 The function creates a TCP socket, connects to the server, and sends a request message containing the name of the file to be received.
 The function then receives the response from the server and saves the contents of the file to disk.

-The RTT time is displayed in microseconds
+The RTT time is displayed in microseconds.

 Limitations and future work